What will customs look like after Brexit?

 How Baku GLS are preparing

 Our aim is to become industry experts on all matters Brexit so that, when the UK formally leaves the EU, we can continue to deliver the highest standards for our transport clients.
 We’re actively attending all Brexit talks, customs briefings and department of agriculture meetings.
 We’re reading every whitepaper and government proposal, and we’re keeping a close eye on developments here, in the UK and on mainland Europe.
 We’re maintaining a number of contingency plans so that, whatever the outcome of the next few months, we’re able to respond quickly.
-If you want to know more about how Baku can help you control costs and timelines after 29 March 2019, please get in touch.
+If you want to know more about how Baku can help you control costs and timelines after Brexit, please get in touch.